-Before the COVID-19 pandemic, TraficTours used to transport more than one million passengers per year across destinations.
-The current number of passengers transported is gradually increasing since the recovery of leisure travel and should reach the million mark again in the next few years.
+In 2023, TraficTours transported more than 900,000 passengers across destinations.
+The current number of passengers transported is gradually increasing since the recovery of leisure travel and should return to the one million mark that was transported in 2019 in the next few years.